snowboundmage2/asset_to_yaml/README.md

 # asset_to_yaml

 ## Overview
-`asset_to_yaml` is a project primarily written in C++ designed to convert banjo kazooie assets into torch compatible YAML format.
+`asset_to_yaml` is a project primarily written in C++ designed to convert banjo kazooie assets, with meta info into YAML format.
 This repository includes necessary files and scripts to facilitate this conversion.

 ## Features
 - High performance asset processing